 When you are in debt, you have several options.
 Bankruptcy, consolidation, settlement, credit counseling, and ignoring the whole mess are all options.
 What is the best one for your situation?
-In this article, we’ll take a look at debt settlement.
+In this article, we’ll take a look at debt settlement, otherwise known as debt resolution.

 What is Debt Settlement?